Ovarian disease: Types

+More commonly found

 Endometriosis

 Endometriosis is a condition in which tissues lining the uterus (endometrial stroma and gland) grows abnormally beyond the uterus that may become quite painful.
 In simpler terms, it means that the tissue lining the uterus develops in different parts outside of it.
 It can be either at ovary, fallopian tubes, or peritoneal spaces.

-There is no single cause of endometriosis.
+There is no single cause.